wandb/docs/docs/guides/app/features/panels/weave/intro.md

 * `runs` is a **variable** automatically injected in Weave Panel Expressions when the Weave Panel is in a Workspace.
 Its "value" is the list of runs which are visible for that particular Workspace.
 [Read about the different attributes available within a run here](../../../../track/public-api-guide.md#understanding-the-different-attributes).
 * `summary` is an **op** which returns the Summary object for a Run.
 Note: **ops** are "mapped", meaning this **op** is applied to each Run in the list, resulting in a list of Summary objects.
 * `["cifar10_sample_table"]` is a Pick **op** (denoted with brackets), with a **parameter** of "predictions".
 Since Summary objects act like dictionaries or maps, this operation "picks" the "predictions" field off of each Summary object.

+To learn how to write your own queries interactively, see out [this report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr), which goes from the basic operations available in Weave to other advanced visualizations of your data.

 ### Weave configuration